LeastAuthority/magic-crystal/protocol.md

 Every successfully-transferred Shard file is then deleted.

-For recovery, a recovery session is similary represented as a local directory named after the "purpose".
+A recovery session is similarly represented as a local directory named after the "purpose".

 For each Custodian, establish a "receive" file-transfer session: ``wormhole receive --code-words 2`` (note, this won't work until https://github.com/magic-wormhole/magic-wormhole/issues/450 is fixed).
 In the out-of-band session used to communicate the code-word, also communicate the "purpose".